 The Developer has worked with the NCDOT to fulfill Land Use Policy 6, specifically strategy 6.4, to manage access to the site.
-The site has two access points along 15-501N and one additional access via Vickers Road.
+Herndon Farms has two access points along 15-501 N.

 As stated, the proposed development is designed around a community farm with other outdoor opportunities through community gardens, trails, and a koi pond, thus fulfilling Recommendation 03, Bringing open space in its many forms to the forefront, making it a key/integral component of the development pattern.
 Not only is this good design, but the Developer believes access to the outdoors is vital to the quality of life of future Herndon Farms residents.